-The application shall contain all the experimental data for the methods proposed.
+The application shall contain all the experimental data, in particular regarding fibre characteristics, identification and quantification methods proposed.
 Data on the accuracy, robustness and repeatability of the methods shall be provided with the file.

-- (6) Available scientific information concerning possible allergic reactions or other adverse effects of the new textile fibre on human health, including results of tests conducted to that effect in compliance with relevant Union legislation. - (7) Additional information to support the application: production process, consumer relevance.
+(6) Available scientific information concerning possible allergic reactions or other adverse effects of the new textile fibre on human health, including results of tests conducted to that effect in compliance with relevant Union legislation.

+(7) Additional information on production process and consumer relevance to support the application: